DevecorSoft/blog/cn/devecor/blog/doc.md

 > :memo: **Note:** this is not a discussion of the Sphinx in ancient Egypt:blush:.

 [sphinx](https://www.sphinx-doc.org/en/master/) is the best document generation tool as far as I know.
-It was originally created for the Python documentation, and it has excellent facilities for the documentation of software projects in a range of languages.
+It was originally created for the Python documentation.
+And it has excellent facilities for the documentation of software projects in a range of languages.

-we gonna talk about the practice for document quadrants with sphinx tool.
+we're gonna talk about the practice for document quadrants with sphinx tool.

 #### Get started with sphinx

 `sphinx` is been distributed to public as a 3rdparty library for `Python`.
 So you have to install a Python interpreter.
-Don't worry, we prepared two solutions to keep it simple no matter if you are familiar with Python.
+Don't worry, I prepared two solutions to keep it simple no matter if you are familiar with Python.

-If you are aready a `Python` user, I highly recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage your python envirnments.
-You can have multiple python interpreters that are isolated from each other.
+If you are already a `Python` user, I highly recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage your python environment.
+It allows you to have multiple versions of python interpreters that are isolated from each other.

-You can test your miniconda installation with `conda -V`, and it's output like `conda 4.12.0`.
+You can test your miniconda installation with the command `conda -V`, and it will show the installed version.

-It's time to setup dedicated python interpreter for sphinx tool:
+Once you have the `conda`, you can setup a dedicated python interpreter for sphinx tool:

 ```sh
 conda create --name docs  python=3.10
 conda activate docs
 ```

-> :memo: **Note:** By default, miniconda will fallback to `base` interpreter if case you reopen terminal. we have to activate `docs` once again with `conda activate docs`.
+> :memo: **Note:** By default, miniconda will fallback to `base` interpreter if you reopen terminal. we have to activate `docs` environment once again with `conda activate docs`.

 Even if you havn't ever used `Python`, you probably an't gonna need to install a Python interpreter!
 By default, it's preinstalled for Mac users and most of Linux users.
 You can check it by `python3 -V`.
 But for windows users, you have to download it from [official website](https://www.python.org/downloads/).